Radley Acura 2016 MDX - Stronger, Lighter, Faster Video

-- On models with the Advance Package, the Autonomous Emergency Braking system uses both the laser-radar system and the high resolution forward camera to recognize additional hazards such as pedestrians and can use up to 80% of full braking power to avoid or reduce impact with the detected object.
+- On the Advance and AcuraWatch Plus equipped models, the system uses both the radar system and the high resolution forward camera to recognize additional hazards such as pedestrians and can use up to 80% of full braking power to avoid or reduce impact with the detected object.

 Road Departure Mitigation

 To help make sure that you only take the MDX off the pavement when you want to, MDX models with AcuraWatch Plus are equipped with Road Departure Mitigation, which detects objects on the side of the road and helps you avoid them.

 - While the Lane Keeping Assist uses a camera to identify lane markers such as painted lane lines, Botts Dots and cat eye markers, the Road Departure Mitigation System can identify objects such as trees or parked cars which would indicate spaces beyond the side of the road.

 - When the system detects the MDX is about to leave the road, it warns the driver with an MID warning message, an amber head-up warning and a tightening of the seat belt.